 Prepaid cards have become mainstream in the U.S. According to NBC News, they are no longer just for those who don’t have a bank account.
 Below are some of the pros of using a prepaid card.

 - Control spending: If you know that having a credit card is too risky for you, you can always get a prepaid card to avoid accruing debt.
 Prepaid cards are great for teens and college students.
 A regular debit card wouldn’t be bad for them as well.
 It’s best to know whether or not your prepaid card or debit card overdraft feature allows you to overspend.
 You can always turn this feature off if you prefer not having it.

 - No credit needed: There are no requirements to get a prepaid card.
 Since you aren’t borrowing money, the issuer won’t do a credit check to issue you a card.
 This is a great option for those with low credit.
-In addition, it’s a great option for young adults who don’t have credit built up.
+In addition, it’s a great option for young adults who don’t have credit built up and would like to build their credit.
 Some individuals may even live a life with no debt or credit scores.
 On the other hand, those who have a record of writing bad checks have a difficult time with certain card issuers.

 - Your personal information is safe: Prepaid cards aren’t linked to any of your personal or financial information.
 This means that your information can’t be hacked or stolen.